 What Is SEO

 You want someone to make contact to discuss (better still buy) your product or service.
-Unless they are at least aware of what you offer then you have no chance.
+Then, unless they are at least aware of what you offer, you have no chance.

 How To Rank – The Basics

 In simple terms your webpage needs to be relevant to the searcher’s query, it must match the searchers intent and it should have authority.
 Where authority is defined by the search engine algorithms.
 The webpage (or website if you have many pages) must be technically correct.

 You should pay attention to your website structure and the content on your pages (more on that below).
 But critically you need authority, for most small businesses that is the main challenge.

 Are you looking for customers in your local area or nationally?
 It makes a huge difference to your investment in SEO.

 The local SEO process is different to the process required for national coverage.
 Generally, it is easier (and cheaper) to rank in a restricted area for search terms with a local element (‘service’ in Nottingham).